Kublick/ome/DOCKER.md

 2. **Set environment variables in Coolify:**
    - Add all variables from `.env.docker.example`
-   - Update URLs to match your domain
+   - Ensure `DATABASE_URL` points to your external database (required)
+   - If you are using an external DB, you do NOT need to add an internal DB service

 3. **Deploy:**
    - Coolify will build and deploy automatically